Erbsensuppee/Erbsensuppee/README.md

 - 🌱 I’m interested in CyberSecurity and Software Development.
 - 🔭 I’m currently working on HTB CPTS.
 - 👯 I’m looking to collaborate on funny projects.
-- 📫 How to reach me: erbsensuppeee@gmail.com
+- 📫 How to reach me: etsch.work@sbg.at
 <!--
 **Erbsensuppee/Erbsensuppee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.